theandrew168/squeaky/README.md

-# lispy
+# squeaky
-Lisp-like language based on "Build Your Own Lisp"
+Scheme-like language based on Peter Michaux's "Scheme from Scratch"